How to apply

 4. Passed written and oral entry exam (in English)

-Please have the following documents ready for your application:
+You are requested to have the following documents ready for your application:

-- CV in tabular form (with photo)
+- CV in tabular form

 - Basic knowledge of mathematics and statistics